Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Acknowledgements

 \section{Acknowledgements}

 This work was supported by ANR project Planning and Learning to Act in Systems of Multiple Agents under Grant ANR-19-CE23-0018, and ANR project Data and Prior, Machine Learning and Control under Grant ANR-19-CE23-0006, and ANR project Multi-Agent Trust Decision Process for the Internet of Things under Grant ANR-21-CE23-0016, all funded by French Agency ANR.
+J.C. was supported by SEFRI in the context of the HORIZON Europe Hyper-AI project (grant agreement No. 101135982).

 { }